Roman-Zhirovskis/Async_Chat/README.md

-# Try to made asyncronic chat
+# Trying to make asynchronous chat